Experiences & Case Studies - Safe and Sound Protocol

 ★★★★★

-Sophie P.SSP Core, international - Anxiety, anhedonia & sleep
+Sophie P.SSP Core, International — Anxiety, Anhedonia & Sleep

 ★★★★★

-“I can already tolerate stimuli better again and my energy is progressing step by step.
+“I’m already able to handle stimuli better, and my energy is improving little by little.
 I can feel the change in my body.
 After years of stagnation, this is incredible.
-I have found the guidance very pleasant - always accessible, always good advice.
+I found the support to be very helpful—they were always available and always gave good advice.
 Thank you for everything.”

-Elena W.SSP Core, Netherlands - Long Covid
+Elena W.SSP Core, Netherlands — Long COVID

 ★★★★★

-Anneke F.SSP Core & RRP, Netherlands - Family system & co-regulation
+Anneke F.SSP Core & RRP, Netherlands — Family System & Co-regulation

 Perhaps this is a good time to start.